soccerfn1423/learning-how-to-learn/about.md

 permalink: /about/
 ---

-I made this website to blog about the concepts and techniques we have learned in our Coursera course Learning How to Learn.
+I made this website to blog about the concepts and techniques we've learned in our Coursera course Learning How to Learn.

 ### More Information